Home

 "We think the 1930s are far away.
 But seventy years... it's nothing.
 It's all still there.
 It can happen again."

 "Ronald!"
-Suzette came dashing in from the kitchen, "Where's the big gas lighter?
+Suzette came dashing in from the kitchen, "Where's that large gas lighter?
 Help me flambé the crème brûlée!"

 "Flambéing, the best part of dinner — besides eating it," Ronald grinned and followed Suzette to the kitchen.